libmapper/libmapper/doc/tutorials/tutorial_c.md

 Scaling or other signal conditioning can be taken care of _before_ exposing the signal, or it can be performed as part of the mapping.
-Since the end user can demand any mathematical operation be performed on the signal, he can perform whatever mappings between signals as he wishes.
+Since the end user can demand any mathematical operation be performed on the signal, they can perform whatever mappings between signals as they wish.

 As a developer, it is therefore your job to provide information that will be useful to the end user.